-Further to these, based on its revised legal mandate, eu-LISA is responsible for development and operational management of the Entry/Exit System (EES), the European Travel Information Authorisation System (ETIAS) and the European Criminal Records Information System - Third Country Nationals (ECRIS-TCN).
-These new systems and the already existing ones are being built/adapted to ensure Interoperability - improved access to information stored in the EU information systems and identity management at EU level.
-The development of the interoperability technical components, namely the Common Identity Repository (CIR), the European Search Portal (ESP), the shared Biometric Matching Service (sBMS), the Multiple Identity Detector (MID) and the Central Repository for Reporting and Statistics (CRRS), is an iterative process and its complete establishment requires the prior implementation of EES and ETIAS.
+In addition, based on its revised legal mandate, eu-LISA is responsible for the development and operational management of the Entry/Exit System (EES), the European Travel Information Authorisation System (ETIAS) and the European Criminal Records Information System - Third Country Nationals (ECRIS-TCN).
+These new systems and the already existing ones are being built/adapted to ensure interoperability - improved access to information stored in the EU information systems and identity management at EU level.
+The development of the interoperability technical components, namely the Common Identity Repository (CIR), the European Search Portal (ESP), the shared Biometric Matching Service (sBMS), the Multiple Identity Detector (MID) and the Central Repository for Reporting and Statistics (CRRS), is an iterative process and its completion requires the prior implementation of EES and ETIAS.

-The new mandate also broadens the scope of the Agency's work providing it with a greater role in the area of research, assurance of data quality in the systems as well as in the implementation of pilot projects, proofs of concept and testing activities.
+The new mandate also broadens the scope of the Agency's work providing it with a greater role in the area of research, assurance of data quality in the systems and in the implementation of pilot projects, proofs of concept and testing activities.